-- 4.11 A Supplementary Planning Document (SPD) provides further information in respect to DPD policies.
-SPDs must be consulted on (regulations 18 20) and can be adopted without an independent examination. - 4.12 To guide the application of policies in the Local Plan, the Council has adopted a number of SPDs.
+- 4.10 A Supplementary Planning Document (SPD) provides further information in respect to DPD policies.
+SPDs must be consulted on (regulations 18 20) and can be adopted without an independent examination. - 4.11 To guide the application of policies in the Local Plan, the Council has adopted a number of SPDs.
 The SPDs cover a range of issues, specific subjects, or individual sites.
 They are intended to explain, or provide further detail about policies or site allocations in the Development Plan Document.
-SPDs must have public consultations carried out in accordance with this SCI. - 4.13 An Area Action Plan (AAP) is a SPD which is focused on a specific location and set out additional policies and/or land use designations.
+SPDs must have public consultations carried out in accordance with this SCI. - 4.12 An Area Action Plan (AAP) is usually an SPD which is focused on a specific location, AAPs can also be DPDs and set out additional policies and/or land use designations.
+They are produced in the same way as either an SPD or DPD and have to conform to the same set of regulations.
 This typically involves new policies for the implementation and delivery of development of an appropriate scale, mix and quality.
 There are currently no plans for the production of new AAPs, as Masterplans, rather than AAPs, will be produced for allocated strategic growth locations to guide planning applications for these areas where appropriate.